NathanBrodin/Chat/README.md

 - Get your Anthropic api key and paste it in `.env.local`.

 - Create a kv database on [Vercel](https://vercel.com/storage/kv) and paste environment variables it in `.env.local`.

+- Create a postgres database on [Vercel](https://vercel.com/storage/postgres) so you can save the conversations.

 - Run the dev server: